Amur Stonechat Saxicola stejnegeri 黑喉石䳭

 IDENTIFICATION

 Dec.
 2018, Kenneth Lam.
+Adult male.

 12-13 cm.
 Adult male in breeding plumage has a black head, blackish brown upperparts with a white wing patch (not always visible) and a white rump.
 Has white side to neck, buffish-orange breast, white belly and undertail coverts.
 Becomes darker above as browner feather fringes wear off during winter.

 Nov.
 2008, FUNG Hong Shing.
+Adult male.

 Fresh adult males in autumn after complete post-breeding moult have browner crown and upperparts with dark mottling, a rufous rump, blackish on face, chin and throat.
+The buff fringes to the upperpart feathers wear away during the winter.

 Nov.
 2020, Michelle and Peter Wong.